rook/rook/design/ceph-csi-driver.md

 ### How can Rook improve CSI drivers reliability?

 Rook can ensure resources used by CSI drivers and their associated Storage Classes are created, protected, and updated.
 Specifically, when a CSI based Storage Class is created, the referenced Pools and Filesystems should exist by the time a PVC uses this Storage Class.
 Otherwise Rook should resolve missing resources to avoid PVC creation failure.
 Rook should prevent Pools or Filesystems that are still being used by PVCs from accidental removal.
 Similarly, when the resources, especially mon addresses, are updated, Rook should try to update the Storage Class as well.

 Rook Ceph Agent supports Ceph mon failover by storing Ceph cluster instead of Ceph mon addresses in Storage Classes.
 This gives the Agent the ability to retrieve most current mon addresses at mount time.
 RBD CSI driver also allows mon address stored in other Kubernetes API objects (currently in a Secret) than Storage Class.
 However, Rook Operator must be informed to update mon addresses in this object during mon failover/addition/removal.
 Either a new CRD object or a Storage Class label has to be created to help Operator be aware that a Ceph cluster is used by a CSI based Storage Class.
-When Operator updates mon addresses, the Secret refereneced by the Storage Class must be updated as well to pick up the latest mon addresses.
+When Operator updates mon addresses, the Secret referenced by the Storage Class must be updated as well to pick up the latest mon addresses.

 ### Coexist with flex driver

 Rook's local Ceph Node Agent is modeled after flexvolume drivers.
 There are some overlapping with Kubernetes CSI model:

 - VolumeAttachment API objects are currently in Kubernetes storage API group.
 The VolumeAttachment watchers and finalizers can be replaced with CSI attacher.
 - There is external CSI volume provisioner that calls out the drivers' create/delete volume.
 Rook's own provisioner needs to be integrated/replaced with the external provisioner
 - The flexvolume drivers can be replaced by CSI drivers when running on Kubernetes 1.10+.

 ### Work with out-of-band CSI drivers deployment

 If CSI drivers are already successfully deployed, Rook should help monitor the Storage Classes used by the CSI drivers, ensuring mon addresses, Pools, Filesystems referenced by the Storage Classes up-to-date.

 ### Rook initiated CSI drivers deployment

 If Rook is instructed to deploy CSI drivers and other external controllers, Rook Operator should create all the driver and daemon deployments as well.

 The probe based CSI driver discovery feature is currently in alpha in Kubernetes 1.11.
 If the feature is not turned on, CSI driver registratar will not be able to annotate the node, the external attacher will thus fail to attach the volume.
 The feature is expected to be in beta in Kubernetes 1.12.
 Before then, Rook Operator has to annotate the node if necessary.